 The goal is to have a centralized storage server running some redundant RAID configuration.
 This will mostly be long-term storage, but i’d like the flexibility of using it to store RSTP or

-All the hardware used can be found on my PCPartsPicker List.
+All the hardware used can also be found on my PCPartPicker List.

 What sparked this project was me finding a really awesome looking 4-Bay Mini-ITX enclosure by “Will Jaya”.
 This had the exact aesthetic I was looking for.

-From here I had to find a board that would work with the 8th-gen CPU I was trying to reuse.
-I landed on this LGA1151 board my Supermicro.
+The Supermicro board ended up being a great Mini-ITX choice, given the 8th-gen CPU I was trying to reuse.
 It has four SATA ports and space for an M.2, which is perfect for this project.